brandonborn15/Comp373ProjectRemastered/README.md

 # ScheduleMaintenance
 ScheduleMaintenance is where you can make the ScheduleMaintenance objects.
 ScheduleMaintenance objects have 3 variables: maintenance cost, downtime, and maintenance date.
 There are getters and setters for all the variables.
 Also you can calculate the maitenance cost and downtime given an estimate.

+# pdf_diagrams
+In this folder you will find two PDF files: one that is the UML diagram for this program and one that is an architecture diagram of our FacilityManagement object.

 # Testing
 Testing has not been implemented yet.